cleancoindev/wns/docs/quickstart.rst

     testRegistrar.register(web3.sha3('myname'), eth.accounts[0], {from: eth.accounts[0]})

-Next, tell the ENS registry to use the public resolver for your name:
+Next, tell the WNS registry to use the public resolver for your name:

 ::

-    ens.setResolver(namehash('myname.test'), publicResolver.address, {from: eth.accounts[0]});
+    wns.setResolver(namehash('myname.test'), publicResolver.address, {from: eth.accounts[0]});

 Once that transaction is mined, tell the resolver to resolve that name to your account: